aartykov/ArslanArtykov/content/project/articulated_object/index.md

 ---
-title: Articulated Object Understanding from a Single Video Sequence(ICCVW'25)
+title: Articulated Object Understanding from a Single Video Sequence (ICCVW'25)
-summary: It is a novel method for estimating the structure and joint parameters of articulated objects from a single casual video, captured by a potentially moving cam- era.
+summary: It is a novel method for estimating the structure and joint parameters of articulated objects from a single casual video, captured by a potentially moving camera.

 tags:
   - Deep Learning